-Andrew Henry is an associate in Crowe & Dunlevy’s Oklahoma City office.
+Andrew Henry is a director in Crowe & Dunlevy’s Oklahoma City office.
 His practice focuses on litigation of complex commercial disputes in both state and federal court.
 He has advocated for or defended clients in a broad range of litigation matters at both the trial and appellate level, including cases involving breach of contract, products liability, trade secret misappropriation, unfair competition, non-compete agreements, negligence, and defense of actions brought under consumer protection statutes such as the Fair Debt Collection Practices Act and Telephone Consumer Protection Act.
 In recognition of his achievements, Andrew was selected by the Oklahoma Super Lawyers publication as a Rising Star in Business Litigation in 2019.*

 Active in the community and legal industry, Andrew is an associate in the Luther Bohanon American Inn of Court.
 He has dedicated a significant amount of time to pro bono legal work, and in particular, he cherishes his time spent volunteering to represent deprived children through the Oklahoma Lawyers for Children organization.